hallbergandrew/charity-infinity-prototype/README.md

+# Production

-# Charity Infinity
+#Charity Infinity

 ##ToDo
 * User photo upload authentication error
 * prompt users to fill in profile on first log in
 * User confirmations, lockouts, and timeouts
 * Admins